 A draft of the revised Mesa County Multi-Hazard Mitigation Plan was developed by Mesa County Department of Emergency Management staff and submitted to the HMPC for internal review.
-Once the committee's comments were incorporated, a complete draft of the plan was made available online and in hard copy for review and comment by the public and other agencies and interested stakeholders.
-The review period was from December 1, 2009 to December 15, 2009.
+Once the committee's comments were incorporated, a complete draft of the plan was made available online for review and comment by the public and other agencies and interested stakeholders.
+The review period was from December 10, 2014 to December 25, 2014.
 Public comments were integrated into a final draft for submittal to the Colorado Division of Emergency Management and FEMA Region VIII.